lukehebe/FUZZYSCAN/README.md

-The instructions are simple:
+FuzzyScan - Simple API Fuzzer
+Usage:

-usage: cat <whatever_wordlist> | python3 fuzzy.py -t "ip or domain name" --http(s)
+cat <wordlist> | python3 fuzzy.py -t "<IP or domain name>" [--http | --https]

-FUZZYSCAN - Simple API Fuzzer

-You may use whatever wordlist you like the one I have included contains various API names used for fuzzing web application APIs most of which were discovered out in the wild.
+FuzzyScan is a lightweight tool for fuzzing web application APIs.
+You can use any wordlist of your choice.
+The included wordlist contains a variety of API endpoint names, many of which were discovered in real-world applications.
+Note:

-This was tested on the machine "Backend" from HTB
+This tool was tested on the “Backend” machine from Hack The Box (HTB).